delltaxa/cvat_chat/README.md

 with an other string (atleast 16 chars long)
 ***********
 # Warning
-On chromium based browsers it's buggy if you switch a tab while you are at the login screen (just don't try it) (fix will come out soon)
+On chromium based browsers it's buggy basically it refershes the site in a while loop until you switch back to the login screen (just don't try it) (fix will come out soon)